Sleep Struggles: ADHD and Falling Asleep When Bored

 3. Avoiding caffeine intake close to bedtime

 It is important for those who experience these issues to understand they are not alone in their struggles.
-That help is available through medical professionals specialising in or mental health providers.
+That help is available through medical professionals specialising in sleep disorders or mental health providers.

 Discussing their experiences with others allows them the opportunity to feel heard and understood while receiving compassionate support on their journey towards healthy sleeping habits.